legend80s/svgo/README.md

 ## How it works

-It is just some fine tuning plugins settings of [svgo#removeAttributesBySelector&addAttributesToSVGElement](https://svgo.dev/docs/plugins/removeAttributesBySelector/).
+It is just some adjustment of plugin settings of [svgo#removeAttributesBySelector&addAttributesToSVGElement](https://svgo.dev/docs/plugins/removeAttributesBySelector/).

 So You can use settings to meet your requirements instead of using this package.